powsybl/powsybl-open-rao/docs/algorithms/castor/special-features/pst-regulation.md

 [RAO parameters](../../../parameters/implementation-specific-parameters.md#pst-regulation-parameters).
 Then, for each curative scenario, if the most limiting element is a FlowCNEC in series with a PST, all the PSTs are regulated.

 Such monitored lines can be the PSTs themselves or lines connected in series.
+In the second case, the threshold of the FlowCNEC defined on this line in series is used as the regulation value.

 > ⚠️ **Remark: Sub-optimality**
 >